top of page

 Working with Rev. Mayekiso and this energetic group was a delightful, life changing opportunity.
 We learned a lot from each other; perhaps I learned the most.

-Surprisingly, I had to, and did, climb a steep mountain to go to work every day!
-I also spent a day scaling the Drakensburg mountains (above) just for fun!
-But my most challenging efforts involved releasing my assumptions, paying attention, and responding to new rhythms that surrounded me.
+I also spent a day climbing the breathtaking Drakensburg mountains.
+However, my most challenging efforts involved releasing my assumptions and responding to new rhythms that surrounded me.
 I s-t-r-e-t-c-h-e-d.
 As a result, I discovered profound new insights about the intersection of calling, diversity, inclusive leadership, the value of being deeply curious, and so much more!

 I pray that you have the courage to answer your calling, the will to stretch, and strength to climb your mountains!